nick-gauthier/learning-from-climates-past/README.md

 - RStudio: https://posit.co/products/open-source/rstudio/

 ## R Package Dependencies
 We used R version 4.4.2 (R Core Team 2024) and the following R packages: gtsummary v.
 2.1.0 (Sjoberg et al. 2021), labelled v.
 2.14.0 (Larmarange 2025), tidyverse v.
 2.0.0 (Wickham et al. 2019).
-RStudio will prompt to you install these required packages automatically if they are not available when you render the document:
+RStudio will prompt to you install these required packages automatically if they are not available when you render the document.
-- tidyverse (data manipulation)
-- readxl (Excel file reading)
-- gtsummary (summary tables)
-- labelled (variable labels)

 ### Running the Analysis
 1. Download and extract the repository